-This recipe for Instant Pot Chicken Chili is made with chicken, beans, and a hearty, thick, richly seasoned broth.
-It cooks up in record time and can be prepared with fresh or frozen chicken.
+Instant Pot Chicken Chili is a simple, wholesome Tex-Mex Chicken Chili made with chicken, beans, and a richly seasoned tomato base.
+Thanks to the Instant Pot, this dump-and-cook simple recipe comes together fast and can be prepared using either fresh or frozen chicken.

 - Chicken: This recipe will work with fresh or frozen boneless, skinless chicken breasts or chicken thighs.